9BBC image

 Abstact

-The T-cell receptor (TCR) initiates T-lymphocyte activation, but mechanistic questions remain(1-4).
+The T-cell receptor (TCR) initiates T-lymphocyte activation, but the mechanism of TCR activation remains uncertain.
 Here, we present cryogenic electron microscopy structures for the unliganded and human leukocyte antigen (HLA)-bound human TCR-CD3 complex in nanodiscs that provide a native-like lipid environment.
-Distinct from the "open and extended" conformation seen in detergent(5-8), the unliganded TCR-CD3 in nanodiscs adopts two related "closed and compacted" conformations that represent its physiologic resting state in vivo .
+Distinct from the open and extended conformation seen in detergent, the unliganded TCR-CD3 in nanodiscs adopts two related closed and compacted conformations that represent its physiologic resting state in vivo.
 By contrast, the HLA-bound complex adopts the open and extended conformation, and conformation-locking disulfide mutants show that ectodomain opening is necessary for maximal ligand-dependent T-cell activation.
-Together, these results reveal allosteric conformational change during TCR activation and highlight the importance of native-like lipid environments for membrane protein structure determination.
+These structures also reveal conformation-dependent protein-lipid and glycan-glycan interactions within the TCR.
+Together, these results establish allosteric conformational change during TCR activation, reveal avenues for immunotherapeutic engineering, and highlight the importance of native-like lipid environments for membrane protein structure determination.

 Legend